 The Balcony is part of the Auditorium.
 This is open during seated audience shows and events.
 It has fixed seating and is only accessed via a steep and narrow staircase with a handrail.

 The Studio is on the ground floor, with level access via the ground floor front entrance lobby.
 It also has a ramped emergency exit leading to the car park.

-The Baths Hall is on the upper ground floor, with stepped access from the front entrance or via the lift.
+The Baths Hall is on the upper ground floor, with stepped access from the front entrance or via the lift from the main lobby.

-The Chapel is on the first floor to the rear of the building and has its own access from Institute Street.
+The Old Chapel is on the first floor to the rear of the building and has its own access from Institute Street.
 (Institute Street is on the opposite side of the building to the car park.)
 The wide staircase has handrails on both sides.
 The Chapel can also be accessed by using the lift from the main lobby.

 The Meeting Room is on the first floor, accessed via the front entrance using the main stairs.
 There are a further three steps into the room.